MOON-BOI-STUDIOS/MBU-SOLANA/README.md

 ### 3. **Fishing Game**
 - Enjoy a relaxing fishing experience with soothing music.
 - Experience the joy of catching fish in a serene environment.

+  ### 4. **MoonBikeRunner**
+- Endless runner game where players travel on the y-axis, avoiding cars.
+- Players can take boosts to travel faster and gain invincibility.
+- Players can upgrade health, boost time, and bike look up to 5 levels with Bonk tokens.

 ## Technology Stack